snikket-im/snikket-android/README.md

 other clients.

 ####Conversations is missing a certain feature
 I'm open for new feature suggestions.
-You can use the issue tracker on github.
+You can use the issue tracker on Github.
 Please take some time to browse through the issues to see if someone else already suggested it.
 Be assured that I read each and every ticket.
 If I like it I will leave it open until it's implemented.
 If I don't like it I will close